◊ ◊ To see our 2016 Blog, click here. ◊ ◊

 March 7, 2015

 This week, we got some life-changing news.
 After happily teaching English at Chinese universities for almost 15 years, we will soon be moving to Hong Kong with a very different job description.
-I’ve been appointed to be the next Executive Director (总干事) for the Jian Hua Foundation in Hong Kong.
+I’ve been appointed to be the next Executive Director (总干事) for a charitable foundation in Hong Kong.
 The current Director retires this summer.

-For over 35 years, JHF (www.jhf-china.org) has been supporting foreign professionals who work in mainland China.
+For over 35 years, JHF has been supporting foreign professionals who work in mainland China.
 It is a non-profit company, with a Board comprised of HK-Chinese professionals.
-Our motto is: “Serving the communities of China with hope and love.”
 The foundation currently has associates from over 15 countries working in a wide variety of professional fields in China.
-Jian Hua’s main areas of involvement are in education, medical services, community services, and business.
+Main areas of involvement include education, medical services, community services, and business.

 JHF connected me with my first Chinese university position (Tianjin 1999), and helped connect me with some of the other esteemed institutions I’ve worked for.
 Vivian and I have appreciated this company for 16 years, but never dreamed that I’d be serving in this important position.

 Part of my job will include trips to different parts of China as well as abroad, so here’s an incentive for all of my former students to stay in touch: maybe someday I can visit you and take you out for a cup of tea!
-And if your company needs a foreign expert to help in some way, please contact me!
 (You’ll find current contact information in the “About us” post.)

 After two days of quiet, when most stores were closed due to the New Year holiday, we decided to venture out and visit one of Michael’s teachers from 1985-87: Xu Laoshi.
 She and her husband still live on the main campus of Xiamen University.
 Health and other reasons have kept us from seeing each other as much as I’d like, but we have been together several times since my return to China in 2000.
 It is always great to see them again!